davestevens/slack-message-builder/README.md

 # Slack Message Builder

+**Slack now have a tool that does this https://api.slack.com/docs/messages/builder**

 See what the payload you send to a [Slack](https://slack.com) `chat.postMessage` will be displayed like.
 Slack Formatting documentation: https://api.slack.com/docs/formatting